 M6.
 Here comes the Sun

-Weather permitting, students look at shadows and how they change as the Sun appears to move across the sky.
-They will then move to our Solar viewing dome where they will view and discuss images of the Sun.
+Weather permitting, students look at shadows and how they change as the sun appears to move across the sky.
+They will then move to an area where they will view and discuss images of the sun.
 The students are presented with some limited information about our Sun.

 (Do not choose M7 if you select this activity)